 The construction method used at Site 23 (bottom-up construction) limits the site's complexity.
-All placement activity in 2004 occurred between the 920 and 1000 levels of the pile.
+All placement activity in 2005 occurred between the 920 and 1000 levels of the pile.
 Designated placement zones are marked on the active lift of the site and production rock is placed according to class.
-Prior to 2004, Class 2 and Class 3 materials are placed five and ten feet, respectively, from the outer edges of the pile.
-Class 1 can be placed anywhere in the pile but is most often used to provide the thickness required to maintain the five-foot zone between the outer surface and the Class 1-2 placement zone interface.
-See Section 3.7 for photographic presentations of designated placement zones.
+Prior to 2004, Class 2 and Class 3 materials were placed five and ten feet, respectively, from the outer edges of the pile.
+Class 1 was most often used to provide the thickness required to maintain the five-foot zone between the outer surface and the Class 1-2 placement zone interface.